Hair conditioner: History

-Modern hair conditioner was created at the turn of the 20th century when the Edouard Pinaud company presented a product he called Brilliantine at the 1900 Exposition Universelle in Paris.
-His product was intended to soften men's hair, including beards and moustaches.
-Since the invention of Pinaud's early products, modern science has advanced the hair conditioner industry to include those made with silicone, fatty alcohols and quaternary ammonium compounds.
-These chemical products have the benefits of hair conditioner without feeling greasy or heavy.
+Modern hair conditioner is commonly said to date from the turn of the 20th century, when the Edouard Pinaud company presented a product called Brilliantine at the 1900 Exposition Universelle in Paris, intended to soften men's hair, beards and moustaches.
+Since then, silicones, fatty alcohols, quaternary ammonium compounds and polymers have largely displaced simple oils, delivering a conditioning effect without the greasiness or weight of the earlier dressings.